 The Current Map

-Visual hierarchy implemented with the lines, tube lines (most frequent) in bold solid colour, other TFL services (less frequent) in a pastel shade with darker border, National Rail services (least frequent) as hollow lines.
-This draws the attention of the eye towards the busier services and subconsciously suggests the most regular option.
+Better visual hierarchy has been implemented to the lines, tube lines (most frequent) in bold solid colour, other TFL services (less frequent) in a lighter pastel shade with darker border, National Rail services (least frequent) as hollow lines.
+This draws the eye towards the most regular service.

 This project has been featured by

 (Click to open full size map)